Rough seas complicate US efforts to recover suspected China spy balloon

 In this case, the North American Aerospace Defense Command (NORAD), which VanHerck also oversees, first detected the balloon north of the Aleutian Islands in Alaska.

-NORAD kept U.S. and Canadian officials in the loop on the balloon’s location as it floated further south and inland, with the militaries collecting information on the object before shooting it down.
+NORAD kept U.S. and Canadian officials in the loop on the balloon’s location as it floated farther south and inland, with the militaries collecting information on the object before shooting it down.

 He described the balloon as up to 200 feet tall and carrying a device that was roughly the size of a regional jet that likely weighed about 1,000 pounds.
 That payload made shooting down the balloon complicated, he said.